OOI-RCA-APL/ceres/docs/development.md

 The published site at <https://ooi-rca-apl.github.io/ceres/> deploys through the `pages` workflow, which also regenerates the package index under `/simple/` from the release assets.
-It runs whenever the release workflow completes and on manual dispatch, so the published docs track releases rather than every push.
+It runs on every push to `main`, after a successful release, and on manual dispatch so the published docs track the code and the index tracks releases.